uncw-library/digitalmeasures-scripts/README.md

 Flags:
   - help
-  --no_reset  (prevents deletion of local dm folder.  dev timesaver)
+  --no_reset  (prevents reset of local dm folder.)

+i.e., `python3 app/xml_to_turtle.py --no-reset` will skip the DM data pull & use the previously pulled DM data.
+This saves a ton of time during dev work.

 #### Folders